Education Counts

 • State: Integrated

-Donations Boards of Trustees of decile 1-7 state and state-integrated schools can receive additional funding of $150 (excl GST) per student for that year in exchange for not seeking donations (except for overnight camps).
+Donations Boards of Trustees of state and state-integrated schools eligible for the school donation scheme can receive additional funding per student for that year in exchange for not seeking donations (except for overnight camps).
 Schools that opt in to the scheme must not ask students’ families and whanau for donations, except for overnight camps (see School Donations additional information).

 Definition Definition providers further descriptive information on the type of each institution.

-Gender of Students A summary description of the gender(s) accepted by the institution: Defined institution genders are:
+Gender of Students A description of the gender(s) accepted by the institution.
+Defined institution genders are:

 • Co-Educational